uqlibrary/technology-training/R/packaging/packaging.md

 > We have to set `repos` to `NULL` so R doesn’t look for the package on
 > CRAN.

-We now have our package listed in our packages list, ready to be loaded whenever we want to use its functions.
+Others can now have our package listed in their packages list, ready to be loaded whenever they want to use its functions.

 ### Best practice